-It has become a trend in recent years to remake films that are heavily-dominated with male actors, to include more female characters.
-Sometimes the characters are just given to a female actor, such as Doctor Who or Ghostbusters.
+It has become a trend in recent years to remake films that are heavily-dominated with male actors, to include more female characters, but should women replace men in film?
+Sometimes the male characters are just given to a female actor as opposed to writing new ones for them, such as in Doctor Who or Ghostbusters.

 The problem of remaking films to include women is that everyone inevitably compares it to the original.
 The critics scrutinise the film more harshly (potentially) as they view the project as female actors taking a risk by playing a “man’s part”.
 And then, out come the online trolls.

 Instead I think we need to view these kind of films as a new piece of work that give a nod to the older film, rather than making a direct comparison.
 Ocean’s 8 is such a great example of this.

 I went to see the film last week despite reviews saying it was slow, a let down, or one critic just said it didn’t make enough of the incredible actresses in the film.

 It was fast, gripping and had great acting.
 Yes the story was slightly rushed in places mainly because otherwise it would have been a 5 hour film going into the details of the heist.
 But was it a bad film?
 Not at all.